Watch Rick Ross Address Joseline Hernandez Dating Rumors On Wendy Williams

 A post shared by The Shade Room (@theshaderoom) on

 Stevie J reacted to the picture when it surfaced and brought up Rozay’s now ex-fiance Lira Galore.
-Stevie also confronted Joseline in Love and Hip Hop Atlanta and stated the following:
+Stevie also confronted Joseline in Love and Hip Hop Atlanta and stated the following.

 “For a boss like me, you don’t take pictures with a [man] touching on your leg and you touching on his hand.
 You don’t do that.”